 Overthinking it All

-You’ve only got a couple of seconds before the skill’s over.
-You don’t have time to think things like, oh pull in, don’t do that, you don’t have time to be thinking that.
+You only have a couple of seconds before the skill is over.
+You don’t have time to think things like, Oh, pull in, don’t do that, you don’t have time to be thinking that.
 That’s all stuff you drill beforehand.
 Then you just go.
-Then when it stops working, that’s why these high-level athletes are like, “Wait.
-Why is it not working?”
+When it stops working, that’s when these high-level athletes wonder why?

-They start to overthink, they start to tense up, they don’t trust themselves, they start to doubt themselves, and they have a hard time relaxing until they can make it again.
-What’s going on that creates that tension is that the brain is detecting a threat.
-A threat to safety.
+They start to overthink and tense up.
+They don’t trust themselves, they start to doubt themselves, and they have a hard time relaxing until they can make it again.
+What’s going on that creates that tension is that the brain is detecting a threat – a threat to safety.

 The Fear of It

-Now this could be physical safety, a fear of falling, it could be emotional safety, fear of disappointing people, fear of being upset, fear of frustration, fear of other people watching them when they make a mistake.
+Now, this could be physical safety, like a fear of falling, or it could be emotional safety, like fear of disappointing people, fear of being upset, fear of frustration, fear of other people watching them when they make a mistake.
 That’s a huge one.
-I would say the majority of my clients I’ve worked with around popping specifically, they’re worried about other people watching them, or what they’re thinking, or who they’re going to let down if they make a mistake.
+I would say the majority of my clients I’ve worked with around “popping” specifically, they’re worried about other people watching them, what they’re thinking, or who they’re going to let down if they make a mistake.

-Which is so ironic, because then they make a lot more mistakes because they’re so worried about making mistakes in front of people.
-Or it might be any kind of threat, that the brain goes, ooh, this is dangerous.
-I’m going to let somebody down in a big way, or I’m going to get hurt, or there’s too much unknown, some kind of threat pops up.
+This is so ironic, because then they make a lot more mistakes because they’re so worried about making mistakes in front of people.
+Or it might be any kind of threat and the brain goes, Oh, this is dangerous.
+I’m going to let somebody down in a big way, or I’m going to get hurt, or there’s too much unknown.
+Some kind of threat just pops up.

 You’re Worried About Everyone Else

 The main causes for those are these fears of what people are thinking, even though you can’t read minds.
 I can’t.
-I like to think I can, and this was pointed out to me years ago that I was always like, “She thinks this, and she’s worried about that, and they think I this and they think I …” You know what guys, here’s a secret.
+I like to think I can, and this was pointed out to me years ago that I was always saying, “She thinks this, and she’s worried about that, and they think I this and they think I …”

-For any of you who are 12, 13, 14 out there, you probably feel like everybody’s thinking about you, everybody’s talking about you, all day, every day.
-The good news is they are not, because they are just as worried about how they’re looking and seeming.
-If you can let that go, and even better, get to the point of ultimate confidence, which is not just I feel like I can do it, it’s I don’t care what they think.
+For any of you who are 12, 13, 14 out there, you probably feel like everybody’s thinking about you, everybody’s talking about you all day, every day.
+The good news is they are not, and they are just as worried about how they’re looking and seeming.
+If you can let that go, or even better, get to the point of ultimate confidence, which is not just I feel like I can do it, it’s I don’t care what they think.
 I am myself, I’m good enough, let’s go.
 If I wipe out, I will get up.

 If I land it, that will be awesome.
 If they don’t like me, that is their loss.
-That’s the point where if you can get to that, then this no longer becomes an issue and you can be free.
+That’s the point where, if you can get to that, then it no longer becomes an issue and you can be free.

 You’re Worried About Disappointing Everyone

-These are people who mistakes are not an option.
+These are people who, for them, mistakes are not an option.
 You go out and you want to be perfect.
-But guess what?
-We are human and we’re not perfect.
+Guess what?
+We are all human and we’re not perfect.
 I hate that just as much as the next person.
 I wish I could be perfect.
 I wish I could take every course and have every class and do every workshop until I get perfect, but guess what?
 It’s not possible.
 The more that I can navigate that fact gracefully, and let it go when I make a mistake, the happier I will be.

 True Champions Make Mistakes

-If you’re like, “Um, I’ve been doing this for two years, I’m not going to put a helmet on,” give it a shot.
-Maybe don’t do it in the heat of the session where everybody is that you compete against, but consider it.
-If the fear of injury is real, maybe you’ve been falling on that same hip and it keeps hurting, you’re just like sick of feeling that pain, then do what you’ve got to do to take it down a notch and see if that can help.
+If you’re saying, “Um, I’ve been doing this for two years, I’m not going to put a helmet on,” give it a shot.
+Maybe don’t do it in the heat of the session where everybody is there that you compete against, but consider it.
+If the fear of injury is real, maybe you’ve been falling on that same hip and it keeps hurting, you’re just sick of feeling that pain, then do what you have to do to take it down a notch and see if that can help.

 When You Have High Expectations

-A lot of the time, going into competition, if you expect perfection, then you start to melt down in the week or month before.
-Again, you focus your energy into practice, putting in the best you can and then at competition you just show up a do what’s in there.
-Do what’s been automatically installed in your body and then be ready to let it go if there’s mistakes.
+When going into competition, if you expect perfection, then you start to melt down in the week or month before.
+Again, you focus your energy into practice, putting in the best you can.
+Then, at competition, you just show up and do what’s in there, do what’s been automatically installed in your body and then be ready to let it go if there’s mistakes.

-How to Create More Consistency in Your Life in 5 Steps
+How to Create More Consistency in Your Elements in 5 Steps

 1. Get Aware

-Afterward, what was going on Thursday, Friday, Saturday, Sunday, Monday, that was not allowing her to thrive?
-What was she thinking about?.
+Next, what was going on Thursday, Friday, Saturday, Sunday, Monday, that was not allowing her to thrive?
+What was she thinking about?
 What was she paying attention to or focused on?
 What was she worried about?
 What was going on in school, with friends?
-Dig in and figure out what are the clues about what’s not working?
-Because there’s obviously something that’s not working, and I say this all the time that there’s no … it’s not random.
-It’s never random.
-You can always track it back and find the clues and that’s where you get your power.
+Dig in and figure out what the clues are regarding what’s not working?

 2. Have a Plan